luisdiogo2071317/azure-docs.pt-pt/articles/sql-database/sql-database-connect-query-ssms.md

 ## Update data

-Use the following [UPDATE](https://msdn.microsoft.com/library/ms177523.aspx) Transact-SQL code to modify the new product you just added.
+Run this [UPDATE](https://msdn.microsoft.com/library/ms177523.aspx) Transact-SQL code to modify your new product.

 1. Replace the previous query with this one.